SwifterSwift/SwifterSwift/CONTRIBUTING.md

 **When reporting issues, please include the following:**

+- What did you do?
+- What did you expect to happen?
+- What happened instead?
+- SwifterSwift version
+- Xcode version
-- The version of Xcode you're using
+- macOS version running Xcode
-- The version of iOS you're targeting
+- Swift version
-- The full output of any stack trace or compiler error
-- A code snippet that reproduces the described behavior, if applicable
-- Any other details that would be useful in understanding the problem
+- Platform(s) running SwifterSwift
+- Demo Project (if available)

 This information will help us review and fix your issue faster.